JuliaS92/SpatialProteomicsQC/README.md

 There are no special hardware requirements for running the QCtool.
 The code was tested on Linux and Windows and should also run on Mac.

 ### Setting up the environment
-To run the app locally create a new python environment (required version >=3.8, <= 3.10).
+To run the app locally create a new python environment (required version >=3.8, <= 3.11, recommended is 3.9).
 This can either be done using [anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) or a [native virtual environment](https://docs.python.org/3/library/venv.html).
 Illustration for unix systems:

 ```
 python3 -m venv path/to/env